tobyj/feChallenge/README.md

  │ [c]|[f] (toggle)  │
  └───────────────────┘
 ```
-Throw it in a Github Repo (be sure to include any sources if preprocessing) or build it in your preferred online code playground (e.g. codepen, jsfiddle).
+Throw it in a Github Repo.

-You can fetch the weather using a free API (details below).
+You can fetch the weather using a free API (details below, or use another if preferred).
 Get the current geo location using your preferred method (e.g. browser / ip lookup service).
 Fallbacks welcome.

 As the API has a call limit the results should be locally cached (e.g. localstorage, cookie).
 When toggling c|f calculate the values instead of making another call.

-Use Vue.js if possible, or your preferred framework, or simply pure JS...
-SCSS would be great, and some animation to make it hot (even when it's 8 degrees).
+Use Vue.js or simply pure JS...
+SCSS should be used for styling.
 The important thing is that the code is clean, consistent and crystal clear.

 ## API Details
 Option 1: *Dark Sky*